jaketangosierra/uber_data_spatial_durbin_model/README.md

 The easiest way to conduct this analysis is to have a shapefile with your independent variables (e.g. median household income) already stored as attributes. knowledgeable users could also modify this script to join a CSV file containing these variables as needed.

+You will need to update line 10 in `uber_analysis.R` to the correct file path for your environment.

 This is currently built to:

 1. read the same `config.json` file as the node script